Content Producer Jobs in USA with Visa Sponsorship

 Is the O-1B visa a viable path for content producers who miss the H-1B lottery?

 Yes, and it's underused in this field.
 The O-1B covers individuals with extraordinary ability in the arts, which includes film, television, and digital media production.
 Published credits, industry awards, high-profile employer history, critical press coverage, or a record of work on distinguished productions can all support the petition.
-Unlike the H-1B, there's no lottery and no annual cap.
+Unlike the H-1B visa, there's no lottery and no annual cap.

 What is the prevailing wage requirement for sponsored Content Producer jobs?